ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 ## The Innovation Workshop Emerges

-??? note "How the Workshop grew alongside the Microfluidics Lab"
+??? note "How the Innovation Workshop grew alongside the Microfluidics Lab"

     The Innovation Workshop grew out of the same need for accessible, shared fabrication resources.